devharshthakur/nodetsp/packages/cli/src/injectors/README.md

-# Injectors
+# `@/injectors` Folder

-This section contains all the injectors for the nodetsp CLI.
+This folder contains all injector classes for the Nodetsp CLI.
+Injectors are responsible for setting up specific services or features (like base files, Git, etc.) in a new project.

-## What are Injectors here? 🤔
+## What is an Injector?

-- The concept here is not so similar to NestJS dependency injection.
-I got the inspiration from it.
-However, it has a different but simple meaning for our project.
-It just makes code organization easier and the addition of more options(services) easier.
+The term "injector" here is inspired by the concept of dependency injection in frameworks like NestJS, but it is not the same.
+In this project, an **injector** is a class that implements the `Injector` interface (i.e., it must have an `inject()` method).
+Each injector class contains a set of methods that perform various operations to set up or "inject" a particular service (such as base files, Git, etc.) into the project.

-- Here, an Injector adds a set of files and performs a set of operations to set up any one package/service, such as Git, ESLint, etc., in a nodetsp project.
+The key method is always `inject()`, which calls those internal methods in the correct sequence to fully set up the service.
+The `inject()` method is required by the `Injector` interface and acts as the entry point for the injection process.

-- This is how I imagine injectors here: an injector is a class which implements the **`Injector`** interface, which logically means that it should contain an `inject` method that does the actual injection of files by calling other methods.
-Check the `Injector` class.
+**Important:**

-## Important Points to Remember Before Adding Another Injector ⚠️
+- The injector itself is responsible for deciding whether to perform its injection or skip it, based on the options passed to its constructor.
+This means in `scaffold.ts`, all injectors are always instantiated and their `inject()` methods are called, but each injector checks the options and decides if it should actually do anything.

-- The `base` injector injects basic setup files such as `prettier` files, `package.json`, `tsconfig.json`, etc. It should be run first before any other injector.
+- This design keeps the orchestration in `scaffold.ts` simple and delegates the logic for skipping or running to each injector.

-- The `git` injector injects Git, i.e., sets up Git, adds a `gitignore` file, and performs the `initial commit` for the project.
-This injector has to be called (injected) last so that the `initial commit` includes all the files of the project.
+### Example Injectors

-- All the user selected options are passed to `runCli()` as props.
+- **Base Injector**: Sets up essential files (e.g., `package.json`, `tsconfig.json`, Prettier config, etc.).
+This must always be injected first, so the minimum project structure exists before any other setup.

-## How to add a injector in the project : A Basic Outline 📝
+- **Git Injector**: Sets up Git, creates `.gitignore`, and makes the initial commit.
+This must always be injected last, so the initial commit contains the complete project.

-## Steps to Add a New Injector
+- Other injectors (e.g., for ESLint, testing, etc.) should be injected between base and git.

-1. [ ] Create a new folder named after the service to be injected
+## Folder Structure

-2. [ ] Create `index.ts` inside the new folder
+- `base/` — Contains the BaseInjector for core project setup
-3. [ ] Create a class with the same name as the folder/injection
+- `git/` — Contains the GitInjector for Git integration
-4. [ ] Implement the `Injector` interface
+- (Add more folders for additional injectors/services)

-5. [ ] Create setup methods for individual operations
+## Adding a New Injector

-6. [ ] Create an `inject()` method that:
+1. Create a new folder named after the service.
-   - [ ] Calls setup methods in sequence
+2. Add an `index.ts` file and implement a class that implements the `Injector` interface.
-   - [ ] Handles the case when user opts out of the service
+3. Implement the `inject()` method and any setup helpers.
+The `inject()` method should check the options passed to the constructor and decide whether to run or skip.
-7. [ ] In `scaffold.ts`:
+4. In `scaffold.ts`, instantiate and call your injector's `inject()` method in the correct order:
-   - [ ] Create an instance of your injector class
+   - **Base injector first**
-   - [ ] Call its `inject()` method
+   - **Other injectors next**
-   - [ ] Do not use if-else for service opt-out handling
+   - **Git injector last**

-> 💡 **Tip**: Check the `git` injector implementation for handling service opt-out cases
+> **Tip:** See the `base` and `git` injectors for examples of structure, service opt-out handling, and correct ordering.

-> 📝 **Note**: For implementation details and examples of how to properly instantiate and use injectors, refer to the existing injector implementations in the `base` and `git`.
-These examples as a refrence how can you pass required properties and handle service opt-out cases.
+> **Note:** Injectors make it easy to extend the CLI with new features and keep setup logic modular and maintainable.
+Always ensure the base injector runs first and the git injector runs last for a correct project scaffold.